The PTL Club: History

 Jim and Tammy Faye Bakker had been in the ministry with the Assemblies of God denomination since the early 1960s prior to joining Pat Robertson's Christian Broadcasting Network (CBN), then based in Portsmouth, Virginia, in 1965.
 The Bakkers launched a children's show called Come On Over where the couple entertained viewers with songs, stories, and puppets.
 In 1966, Jim Bakker became the host of The 700 Club, a religious talk program that evolved from a telethon.
 The 700 Club would become the flagship program of CBN, which expanded from its original Hampton Roads station to include outlets in Atlanta and Dallas–Fort Worth by 1973.

 Beginning in 1972, the Bakker-hosted 700 Club was launched in a dozen test markets, including then-independent station WRET-TV in Charlotte, North Carolina.
-However, the Bakkers departed CBN in 1973 and relocated to Southern California for a brief period, where they assisted Paul and Jan Crouch in launching Trinity Broadcasting Network before starting their own television ministry in North Carolina.
-When WRET-TV dropped The 700 Club in 1974, the station's then-owner Ted Turner approached Bakker about buying two hours a day on the outlet, which Bakker accepted.
-Bakker opted to call the show The PTL Club, and The 700 Club moved to then-ABC affiliate WCCB in Charlotte.
+However, the Bakkers departed CBN in 1973 and relocated to Southern California for a brief period, where they assisted Paul and Jan Crouch in launching Trinity Broadcasting Network before eventually starting their own television ministry in North Carolina.
+When WRET-TV dropped The 700 Club in 1973, the station's then-owner Ted Turner approached Bakker about buying two hours a day on the outlet, which Bakker accepted; this edition of the show was launched in a small studio at WRET-TV.
+(The 700 Club moved to then-ABC affiliate WCCB in Charlotte.)
+Bakker, looking to differentiate himself from the Crouches and their TBN program Praise the Lord, called his new show The PTL Club.